Magikfake/sdk-js/README.md

 const query = {
     language: Language.en, // required: The values available are: en, it, es, de, fr.
     topic: 'user',  // required: A casual string that represents the topic
-    context: Context.library // optional: The business context of your data.
+    context: Context.library, // optional: The business context of your data.
 It is possible to choose certain values.
 See Context enum values.
-    limit: 4 // optional: The number of records to generate.
+    limit: 4, // optional: The number of records to generate.
     schema: {
         id: 'objectId',
         name: {